michaeldfallen/michaeldfallen.github.io/_posts/2015-03-27-story-writing-many-users.markdown

 These people are often ignored in the consideration of a typical User.
 Any stories written for them often get shoehorned into a more “typical” user need.

-As I mentioned in [Rule 3: Who What Why] when you hide the real reason, or in this case the real User, you prevent the team from fully understanding the Need behind it.
+As I mentioned in [Rule 3 - Who-What-Why not Who-What-What] when you hide the real reason, or in this case the real User, you prevent the team from fully understanding the Need behind it.

 {% include series/story-writing/header.markdown %}
 {% include series/story-writing/links.markdown %}